-I’ve seen many succeed by being both specialists (has niche) and generalists (no niche).
+I’ve seen many coaches succeed, both specialists (have a niche) and generalists (no niche).

 But it is true, the ones who get specific about their ideal type of clients do better, faster.

 But there’s a lot of confusion about niches and how to find one and many coaches get stuck and hung up on this.

 I want you to embrace the notion of the persona.

 A persona is a description of a single, very specific “person” that you are going to target with your website.